Poland, Indiana: Owen County Government

-Owen County was established by an act of the Indiana Legislature, 1818-1819, but was being settled as early as 1816.
+Owen County Government was established by an act of the Indiana Legislature, 1818–1819, but was being settled as early as 1816.
 Indiana became a state in 1816, and was settled from the bottom up by land-hungry, adamantly independent Scotch-Irish, German and English folk with Appalachian frontier roots, including veterans of the American Revolution and the War of 1812.
-Comrades of Kentuckian Abraham Owen, who dies in the Battle of Tippecanoe, named the county in his honor.
+Comrades of Kentuckian Abraham Owen, who died in the Battle of Tippecanoe, named the county in his honor.

 Recreation

 The Long House Lodge is a 9,000 square foot facility that opens up to a 50-acre private lake through a large, inviting porch.
 The lodge includes a large kitchen, dance floor, game room with a pool table, ping pong and fooseball.
 Outside the lodge is a large meadow that can be used for outdoor activities, and a large dock on the lake that could be used for a ceremony.